JoshuaCarroll/giscommunicator/README.md

   3. Follow the instructions there to create a KML file
   4. Unless your preferences change, you do *not* need to create another KML file in the future; the one provided will automatically update with new data.

-- Want to include data from your Winlink messages in our data?
+- Want to include data from Winlink messages the you receive in our data?
 You need the *GIS Reporter*.
 Scroll down for more infomation and how to set it up.

 # GIS Communicator